SteinsGate9/Youtube-mini/readme.md

 To install Websockets
 1. python -m pip install -U channels

+To install Kafka
+1. brew install kafka
+2. pip install --no-binary :all: confluent-kafka

 In order to run this project, execute:
 1. python manage.py runserver
 2. open http://127.0.0.1:8000/ on your browser
+3. to further support kafka, start kafka server and create a topic named 'test' to play around